lumagateinc/MovoSuite/docs/README.md

 ##### Enable RBAC

 When you check the Enable RBAC box under **Configuration \> General**, MovoSuite filters the apps and devices shown to users in the self-service areas based on their permissions in Intune.
+You should enable Self-Service Tags and Groups if enabling this option, so that MovoSuite can create Scope Tags for each location, and groups for granting assignment.

 ##### Enable Self-Service Tags and Groups